Banigo1/alx_python/python-almost_a_circle/README.md

-Python - Almost a circle Project
+# Python - Almost a circle Project
- By: Guillaume, CTO at Holberton School
+ ## By: Guillaume, CTO at Holberton School
- Weight: 5
+ ## Weight: 5

- In this project, we will review everything about Python:
+ In this project, we I reviewed everything about Python:

 Import
 Exceptions